Some Basic Facts about the Japanese LanguageThe position of Japanese in the language landscape

 With globalization encouraging large numbers of people in places such as China and India to learn Japanese for the express purpose of becoming Japanese-to-English translators, the translation labor market was flooded in recent years with people who will, mostly for political and economic reasons, never be able to experience the Japanese language outside of a learning environment in their home country and culture.
 These people form a universe of “third-language” translators (TLTs) who translate from one foreign language to another and are rarely up to the task of providing high-quality Japanese-to-English translation.

-We see the results of translations by TLTs on a regular basis as translations of Japanese discovery documents done in China.
+In recent years we have seen the results of translations by TLTs on a regular basis as translations of Japanese discovery documents translated to English in China.
 In demand segments in which a “good enough” translation is “good enough,” such translators (including TLTs used by translation brokers in China and indirectly used by the US translation broker-agencies subcontracting to those Chinese translation brokers) appear to have found a way to make a living.
 One such demand segment is represented by the need for cheap and quick (even if poorly done) translations of Japanese discovery documents produced in US litigation.